diman-the-red-devil/Java_QA/----/Exceptions/Exceptions 1.md

 ### Причины

-### Решение

-NoAlertPresentException under NotFoundException is thrown when WebDriver tries to switch to an alert, which is not available.
+alert, which is not available.

 org.openqa.selenium.NoAlertPresentException will be thrown If below automation code calls accept() operation on Alert() class when an alert is not yet on the screen.